-After defining carefully what is meant by the phrase philosophical worldview, we identify three categories of worldviews, skepticism, methodism, and particularism.
+After defining carefully what is meant by worldview, we identify three categories of worldviews, skepticism, methodism, and particularism.
 Although particularism is somewhat new, every worldview ultimately contains particularist elements.
 When evaluating various worldviews, we identify common errors.
-Finally, we briefly review several worldviews and their identify unique characteristics of beliefs.
+Finally, we briefly review several worldviews and identify unique characteristics of beliefs.